 Companies within the oil and gas industry also face the challenge of addressing currency fluctuations which can impact revenues and profit margins.
 As companies seek new partnerships, acquisitions and mergers, it may be that newly created companies have offices in multiple countries or have partners all over the world.
 This may mean there is a need for even more currency transactions, with the associated risk.

-At moneycorp, we help oil and gas companies manage their international business payments and mitigate currency risk with a range of specialist currency tools and guidance to share our expertise on the market.
+At moneycorp, we help oil and gas companies manage their cross-border payments, mitigate their risk and protect their profits with a range of specialist currency tools and guidance.